Frequently asked questions

 In this section, we deal with those common questions about once the carer arrives.

-The care professionals we work with will be on duty for up to ten hours per day, taking two hours worth of breaks intermittently throughout the day, around your needs.
+The care professionals we work with usually will be on duty for up to ten hours per day.
+As such many families work with their carers to create a schedule where they can take up to two hours worth of breaks intermittently throughout the day – when it is absolutely safe to do so.

 Absolutely, one of the main advantages of live-in care is your loved one is able to continue with life as normal.
 That includes walks and days out if possible.